hhstechgroup/chhs-adpq/README.md

 # Technical approach

-## 1. Project goals, objectives and task definition
+## 1. Project Goals, Objectives, and Task Definition

-EngagePoint understands the design, development, and implementation activities required to successfully develop a prototype (using open source technologies) in which foster parents perform of case-related functions.
-This prototype is an automated modern web application which scales horizontally and can be deployed to an Infrastructure as a Service (IAAS) or Platform as a Service (PAAS) provider.
+EngagePoint understands the design, development, and implementation required to develop a prototype (using open source technologies) in which foster parents perform case-related functions.
+This prototype, an automated modern web application, scales horizontally and can be deployed to an Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) provider.

 ## 2. User-centric design approach

 EngagePoint applied user-centric design principles in creating the prototype by following the US Digital Services Playbook.
-See the responses in [Playbook (Play 1 - Play 3)](../../C:/wiki/display/APQD/U.S.+Digital+Services+Playbook+checklist+and+data+collected) and [Requirements C - F](../../C:/wiki/pages/viewpage.action%3FpageId=2949131) for additional information.
+See the responses in Playbook (Play 1 - Play 3) and Requirements C - F for information.

 ## 3. Agile Methodology

-To implement the prototype, we modified our Scrum methodology to align with the user-centric design approach.
-Additional details regarding our approach can be found in our response to [Requirement G](../../C:/wiki/pages/viewpage.action%3FpageId=2949131) and [US Digital Services Playbook Play 4](../../C:/wiki/display/APQD/U.S.+Digital+Services+Playbook+checklist+and+data+collected).
+To implement the prototype, we modified our Scrum methodology to align with the user-centric design.
+Our approach is detailed in our response to Requirement G and US Digital Services Playbook Play 4.

 ## 4. Technical architecture

 EngagePoint selected the Java Virtual Machine (JVM) platform and Java 1.8 as the prototype's programming language.
 The JVM platform is commonly used in high-load web applications, such as Google.
-However, small prototype web applications can be created quickly and then transitioned to production usage on the same technology platform without having to entirely rewrite the application.
+However, small prototype web applications can be created quickly and then transitioned to production usage on the same technology platform without having to rewrite the application.

-Prototype development using the JVM platform is the correct choice due to availability of qualified developers, low development and support cost, and low risk in the short- and long- term.
+Using the JVM platform for prototype development is the correct choice due to scalability and maturity of Java as an industry standard.

-Maximizing our development team's performance is crucial, so we adhere to the following key factors that lead to higher productivity:
+We adhere to these factors to maximize performance:

 - Leverage a generic application platform for prototype construction
 - Use code generators rather than boilerplate code